vircadia/vircadia-native-core/BUILD_WIN.md

 Extract the soxr archive wherever you like.
 Then, inside the extracted folder, create a directory called `build`.
 From that build directory, the following commands will build and then install soxr to `%HIFI_LIB_DIR%`.

+(Make sure to run the following inside Visual Studio)

 ```
 cmake .. -G "NMake Makefiles" -DCMAKE_INSTALL_PREFIX=%HIFI_LIB_DIR%/soxr
 nmake